Dragonmystic707/exalted-reincarnated/docs/solars/Solar Charms.md

 ### Perfect Mirror

-**Type:** Simple; Week
+**Type:** Simple; Day
-**Cost:** 3a
+**Cost:** 3m

-Choose a target that the Solar has studied for at least a day, and then become a perfect replica.
+Choose a target that the Solar has studied for at least a few hours, and then become a perfect replica.
 All mannerisms and characteristics of the target are replicated, and a surface level of knowledge and abilities the target knows—enough to fool all but the most intimate of acquaintances.